ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 the implementation note in {{input-share-validation}}.

 The Leader MUST ignore any report pertaining to a batch that has already been collected (see {{input-share-validation}} for details).
 Otherwise, comparing the aggregate result to the previous aggregate result may result in a privacy violation.
-Note that this is enforced by all Aggregators, not just the Leader.
+Note that this is also enforced by the Helper during the aggregation sub-protocol.
 The Leader MAY also abort the upload protocol and alert the Client with error `reportRejected`.

 The Leader MAY ignore any report whose timestamp is past the task's `task_expiration`.
 When it does so, it SHOULD also abort the upload protocol and